Alfresco/docs-alfresco/digital-workspace/latest/develop/extension-mechanism.md

   `nx g @nrwl/angular:lib my-extension`

-   **Note:** Ensure you use the same name as the existing extension, in this example it is called `my-extension`.
+   > **Note:** Ensure you use the same name as the existing extension, in this example it is called `my-extension`.

-Once done, delete the full content of the `libs/my-extension` folder and replace it with the source code of the new Digital Workspace extension.
+Once complete, delete the content of the `libs/my-extension` directory and replace it with the source code of the new Digital Workspace extension.

 ## Add a new page and menu item in the Digital Workspace